kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 [Talking Points Document]: http://www.pgbovine.net/guo-faculty-job-search.pdf#page=5

-Building rapport is especially important in the on-campus interview.
-The on-campus interview typically involved a full day of events coordinated by the faculty host, typically a member of the faculty search committee.
-Most of my teaching-track faculty interviews ran between 8 and 12 hours long.
+Building rapport is particularly important in the next interview phase: the on-campus interview.
+The on-campus interview involved a full day of events coordinated by the faculty host, typically a member of the faculty search committee.
+Most of my teaching-track faculty interviews ran between 9 and 12 hours long with the shortest at 5 hours and the longest at 13 hours.
+Interviews largely followed a standard template.

 - Breakfast with the host.
 - Half-hour, back-to-back, one-on-one meetings with interested faculty until